Decorator Pattern Tutorial

 new diagram

-3. Select Class from diagram toolbar.
-Click on the diagram to create a class.
-Name it as Component.
+3. Select Class from the diagram toolbar.
+Click on the diagram to create a class and name it Component.

 new component class